Art in Public Spaces Master Plan

 I have never understood why we call Port Moody "City of the Arts", we don't have many art galleries nor many pieces of art being displayed - certainly not more and possibly less than many other cities.
 Developers have not been encouraged to build "art" into their buildings.
 The best art has been the mural recently done on the side of the new Rocky Point Ice Cream building and that is an owner providing art.
 I would prefer to change the emphasis and work on the natural beauty that is Port Moody, the wonderful outdoor spaces that we have and focus our funds and attention on that instead of "art".
 I'm not saying we should not have public art, that should be a given, but we should change our theme for the city as it just doesn't fit.

-Garcie over 3 years ago
+Garcie almost 4 years ago

 Wow, that is quite the presentation.
 Some great ideas and plans but it looks like a lot of time and money went into the presentation.
 I hope that as much effort will go into actually making it happen, creating the art and displaying it around the city.